claude_cahun_masked_pose

 Self portrait (in velvet dress, at La Rocquaise) 1939

 They initially stayed at St Brelade’s Bay Hotel where Cahun’s family had holidayed.
 But the couple soon bought La Rocquaise, a house overlooking the bay.
 They became village eccentrics; walking their cat, Kid, on a lead, wearing trousers and making art in and around the house.
 Initially they found life in Jersey to be a ‘holiday without end.’
 But with the prospect of a Nazi invasion of Jersey looking very likely in 1940, they refused to be evacuated back to England.
-Instead the women decided to mount an underground resistance campaign following the Nazi’s occupation of the Island in June 1940.
+Instead they decided to mount an underground resistance campaign following the Nazi’s occupation of the Island in June 1940.
 Their campaign largely took the form of propaganda in the form of fake news sheets – authored by listening to the BBC on an illegal radio and then translated into German by Moore.
 These were left in places German soldiers might find them.
+Find out more about this campaign here.

 Self portrait (with Nazi badge between her teeth) of Claude Cahun